godot-rust/book/src/toolchain/godot-version.md

 # Selecting a Godot version

-Supporting multiple Godot versions is a key feature of gdext.
+Supporting multiple Godot versions is a key feature of godot-rust.
 Especially if you plan to share your extension with others (as a library or an editor plugin), this page elaborates your choices and their trade-offs in detail.
 The previous chapter about [compatibility][compat] is expected as a prerequisite.